barees63/go-segmentwebhookenrich/README.md

 #### 6. sparkpostTemplateId & sparkpostAPIKey `string` (optional)
 These are used in the base code as an example, if you are not sending your webhook to sparkpost feel free to delete these fields and add anything you may need for your webhook.

+## Testing

+Tests will be added soon.

+## Customizing & Contributing

+Feel free to fork this repo and change it to suit your needs.
+You can change the [contents of the payload](https://github.com/lytics/go-segmentwebhookenrich/blob/master/main.go#L97) to match whatever format your endpoint expects.
+And [add the optimal time](https://github.com/lytics/go-segmentwebhookenrich/blob/master/main.go#L116) (returned from the `getOptimalHour` function) to the payload as you like.

+If you do not use App Engine, this code can be easily adopted into another environment, the main difference would be changing the [context and client](https://github.com/lytics/go-segmentwebhookenrich/blob/initial/main.go#L38).

+If you find something you think could be improved in the base code you can contribute by creating a new issue, or submitting a pr for review.